Half kg human hair, shampoo packets removed from 13-year-old girl's stomach in Tamil Nadu

 Coimbatore, Jan 28: In yet another shocking incident, a city hospital in Tamil Nadu's Coimbatore removed more than half kg of human hair and several empty shampoo packets from a 13-year-old girl's stomach on Monday.

-The girl, who is student of Class 7, was admitted to VGM Hospital in Coimbatore after she complained of frequent stomach pains for the past few months.
+The girl, who is a student of Class 7, was admitted to VGM Hospital in Coimbatore after she complained of frequent stomach pains for the past few months.

 During a scan, doctors found a ball-like object in her stomach and then, the doctor decided to remove it by endoscopy, hospital chairman V G Mohanprasad said.